 MILLIONS of DOLLARS "FORGIVEN"

-Chattanooga is home to a new grassroots movement organized by residents who believe we can and should influence our local elected officials to reform the current "system" for granting property tax breaks.
+Chattanooga is home to a new grassroots movement organized by citizens who believe we can and should influence our local elected officials to reform the current "system" for granting property tax breaks.
 This broad-based coalition calls itself "ATM" (Accountability for Taxpayer Money).
-The effort began with the Black Creek TIF and then expanded to included PILOTs.
+The effort began with Chattanooga's first TIF and then expanded to included PILOTs.
 Our efforts have attracted national attention, with stories by the Associated Press (AP) and the Atlanta Journal-Constitution and interviews by the Wall Street Journal and the German media company, Deutsche Welle.